 TechWomen Cultural Mentors

-- Inspire emerging women leaders to become change agents in their communities;
+- Inspire emerging women leaders to become change agents in their communities

-- Build relationships with women across the world;
+- Build relationships with women across the world

-- Give back and share your experiences with others.
+- Give back and share your experiences with others

 What is a Cultural Mentor?

-How are cultural mentorships structured?
+How is a cultural mentorship structured?

 What will a Cultural Mentor do?